 · General: Proficient in the use of computer software including Word and Excel.
 Ability to use online databases, such as library search engines and digitized records collections.
 Use digital cameras, digital scanners, and digital audio recorders.
 Requires valid driver’s license and ability to operate passenger car and/or light truck.

-· Teamwork: Develop and maintain positive relationships, display curiosity and respect for others’ perspectives and strengths, ability to balance work schedules and demands, provide and accept feedback, seek to resolve conflict through communication and collaboration, use effective verbal and written communication, listen and communicate effectively.
+· Teamwork: Develop and maintain positive relationships, ability to balance work schedules and demands, provide and accept feedback, seek to resolve conflict through communication and collaboration, use effective verbal and written communication, listen and communicate effectively.
 Successfully function within a project team, work closely with project team members, and take direction from a project manager.

-· Research: Conduct background research using various sources including ethnographies, SHPO databases, GLO plats, land patents/historic maps, engineering and architectural drawings, newspaper archives, and tax assessments.
-Have the ability to recognize the need for and to locate additional background or archival resources in local government and university collections.
-Have a commitment to promoting equity and inclusion, including examining the impact of long-term structural discrimination on the cultural context and background of research subjects.
+· Research: Proven ability to conduct background research in various sources including ethnographies, soils/environmental/cultural background, SHPO databases, GLO plats, land patents/historic maps, and tax assessments.
+Have the ability to recognize the need for and to locate additional background or archival resources.

-· Writing: Technical writing skills that clearly and logically contribute to deliverables.
+· Writing: Strong technical writing skills a must.
+Proven ability to contribute to deliverables.
 Contribute to research, inventory, resource evaluation, and monitoring plans and reports; the ability to contribute to high quality products with knowledge and understanding of appropriate style for the document.

 How to Apply:

-Please submit a letter of interest, résumé with three references, and one unedited writing sample from a recent survey, preferably either a historic context or physical description and National Register evaluation of a surveyed resource to Human Resources at HR@hrassoc.com.
+Please submit a letter of interest, résumé with three references, and a short writing sample (CRM report preferred; an educational thesis will not be accepted) to Human Resources at HR@hrassoc.com.